ONE SEMESTER ENGLISH CREDIT (if chosen). More details below.

-- Attend Five Professional Theatrical productions in one week including the Royal Shakespeare Company, The Globe Theatre and The National Theatre
+Attend Six Professional Theatrical productions in one week including the Royal Shakespeare Company, The Globe Theatre and The National Theatre

-- In Stratford-upon-Avon, visit the birthplace and tomb of Shakespeare, his school room, his mother’s farm, and the cottage of his wife, Anne Hathaway
+In Stratford-upon-Avon, visit the birthplace and tomb of Shakespeare, his school room, the cottage of his wife, Anne Hathaway, and Warwick Castle

-- See the highlights of London including Piccadilly Circus, The Tower of London, Westminster Abbey and Buckingham Palace
+See the highlights of London including Piccadilly Circus, The Tower of London, Westminster Abbey

 Days 1-6 Stratford-upon-Avon, England